 For over half of the year, we run, run, run and do not spend much time at home.
 That does not mean we do not prioritize eating delicious, healthy, home-cooked food.
 We absolutely focus on good, low-cost food that energizes us for the craziness and keeps us on track for our financial goals.

-Here is how to meal plan for a busy couple to stay sane, eat well, and hit your goals.
+Here is how to create a meal planning schedule for a busy couple to stay sane, eat well, and hit your goals.

 This page contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.
 For more info, click here.